TrystanLea/blog/pages/en/aviation_notes.md

 <p>Research notes on zero carbon or lower carbon aviation options.</p>

-<p>There are several potential options for zero carbon or perhaps lower carbon flight, small short range aircraft may well be electrified directly with battery technology, a company called Harbour Air in Canada are planning <a href="https://www.bloomberg.com/news/articles/2019-03-26/canada-seaplane-operator-harbour-air-plans-electric-engine-flight">a fleet of 100 mile 6 seater electric sea planes, with their first flight scheduled for 2021.</a> Larger longer distance planes are harder to electrify due to current battery energy density limitations, something that could change over time if there is a substantial improvement in performance</p>
+<p>There are several potential options for zero carbon or perhaps lower carbon flight, small short range aircraft may well be electrified directly with battery technology, a company called Harbour Air in Canada are planning <a href="https://www.bloomberg.com/news/articles/2019-03-26/canada-seaplane-operator-harbour-air-plans-electric-engine-flight">a fleet of 100 mile 6 seater electric sea planes, with their first flight scheduled for 2021.</a> Larger longer distance planes are harder to electrify due to current battery energy density limitations, something that could change over time if there is a substantial improvement in performance.</p>

 <p>Another approach is to synthesise aviation fuel for conventional aircraft using a renewable or zero carbon feedstock and energy source.
-This can be achieved via a relatively inefficient conventional biofuel production process or alternatively as explored below; it may be possible to either increase the liquid fuel production of a biomass feed source by adding hydrogen created with electricity from excess renewable energy or create liquid fuel from carbon dioxide captured from the air itself again with renewable energy as the energy source.</p>
+This can be achieved via a relatively inefficient conventional biofuel production process or alternatively as explored below; it may be possible to either increase the liquid fuel production of a biomass feed source by adding hydrogen created with electricity from excess renewable energy or create liquid fuel from carbon dioxide captured from the air directly, again with renewable energy as the energy source.</p>

-<p>It's worth at this point noting Synthetic aviation fuel generated with zero carbon energy may not completely solve the climate change contribution from aviation due to other non carbon forcings.
+<p>It's worth at this point noting that synthetic aviation fuel generated with zero carbon energy may not completely solve the climate change contribution from aviation due to other non carbon forcings.
 The following graphic from a <a href="https://www.carbonbrief.org/explainer-challenge-tackling-aviations-non-co2-emissions">carbon brief article</a> provides an overview of the other contributions, illustrating the aviation multiplier effect:</p>

 <a href="images/FT/aviation_radiative_forcing.png"><img style="width:500px" src="images/FT/aviation_radiative_forcing.png"></a>